Introduction to Business Credit

 - Do whatever you can to improve your personal credit score before applying.
 Maintain a solid track record of on-time repayments and try to clear as many debts as possible.
 It may be worth holding off on your application for a few months if you need to clear up your credit rating.

 - Try to maintain low balances on any company credit cards or lines of credit.
 This will show the lender that your business uses the money it borrows responsibly.
+Also, work on establishing your business’s credit history by making timely payments and keeping business debts manageable, which can help in securing better loan options.

 The idea is to present a healthy credit score, both personal and business, to show the lender you’re not a risk.